How we are governed

 You can find out more about the national boards by clicking on the links below.

-The overall strategic direction of the Society will be provided by an Assembly, comprising 11 members of the national pharmacy boards and three other members.
+The overall strategic direction of the Society will be provided by an Assembly, comprising of 11 members of the national pharmacy boards, a lay member, an academic member and a pharmaceutical scientist.
 The Assembly will meet much less frequently than the boards and will take a light-touch approach, leaving the boards with the bulk of the work and the responsibility to interpret policy and develop member services to suit their respective countries.

 So election to the boards is the key democratic mechanism, and membership of the Assembly will be drawn predominantly from them.